Fingerprint Analyst Career Profile

 Like other forensic science technicians, fingerprint analysts earn around $52,000 per year, on average.
-The actual salary will vary depending on agency, region, education and experience.
+The actual salary will vary depending on the agency, region, education, and experience.

 Though DNA analysis is growing, which in turn is de-emphasizing the importance of fingerprints in some cases, the fact is that DNA analysis is not always practical.
 According to the Bureau of Labor Statistics, growth for all forensic science technician careers, including fingerprint analysis, is expected to remain above average for the foreseeable future

 Fingerprint analysis takes patience and remarkable attention to detail.
 The work involves long hours indoors, but it can be quite interesting.
 If you have a knack for comparison and analysis, a career as a fingerprint analyst may just be the perfect criminology career for you.